Electrical calculator · RCD / earth leakage / tripping / dehumidifiers

 Can this replace BS 7671 design, inspection or testing?

-No. It is a competent-person planning aid only.
+No. Treat it as a pre-check for the conversation or job file.
 Final decisions still need current BS 7671 requirements, manufacturer data, inspection, testing, risk assessment and the actual site conditions.

 What should I verify before acting on the result?

 Check supply rating, protective device rating, cable length, voltage drop, start current, phase balance and the condition of temporary leads or distribution boards.
-If any assumption is uncertain, use the result as a prompt to investigate rather than as permission to energise.
+If any assumption is uncertain, use the result as a prompt to investigate rather than as clearance to switch on.

 What does an amber or red result usually mean?

-It normally means the margin is weak, an assumption is missing, or the load should be split, staged, moved closer to the supply, reduced or reviewed by a competent electrician before use.
+It normally means the margin is weak, an assumption is missing, or the load should be split, staged, moved closer to the supply, reduced or checked by a qualified electrician before use.

 Next tools in this workflow

-See super flows
+See job flows